-We do this by developing and delivering experiential learning events and courses, including the Interprofessional Learning Pathway Launch, Interprofessional Health Team Development (INT D 410), Save Stan, and Launch into Practice.
+We do this by developing and delivering experiential learning events and courses, including the Interprofessional Learning Pathway Launch, Foundations of Collaborative Practice (INT D 403/503), Help Save Stan, and Launch into Practice.
 Health Sciences faculties work together to create additional interprofessional learning opportunities for their students; these collaborations go beyond common learning to deliver truly interprofessional experiences within the pre-practice curriculum.
 Collectively, these experiences form the Interprofessional Learning Pathway.

 Our IPE activities provide practice in the four interprofessional competencies of Communication, Collaboration, Role Clarification, and Reflection.